bartvanbenthem/koprs/README.md

 If you are here to build a Kubernetes operator, you want [`koprs`](./crates/koprs).
 Start there.

+For a working end-to-end example, see the [configmapsync operator](./examples/configmapsync/README.md).

 If you want to generate CRD or RBAC manifests from your annotated Rust types, you want [`koprs-gen`](./crates/koprs-gen).
 > [!WARNING]